https://www.deakin.edu.au/__data/assets/image/0003/2486100/38316_graduate-certificate-of-sustainability_hero.jpg

 Career outcomes

-As a graduate of this course you will be equipped with the skills to build a rewarding career affecting positive change.
-You will be well positioned to engage in the development and implementation of practical solutions to the complex problems facing an increasingly resource-constrained society.
-You may choose to seek employment as an environmental officer, manager or consultant for government, non-government organisations or in the private sector.
+As a graduate of this course, you will be equipped with the skills to build a rewarding career effecting positive change.
+You will be well positioned to develop and implement practical solutions to the complex problems facing our increasingly resource-constrained society.
+You may choose to seek employment as an environmental or sustainability officer, manager or consultant in government, non-government organisations or the private sector.

 Course learning outcomes